ringcentral/integration-blog/_posts/2019-04-09-spring-security-in-action.md

             .authenticationManager(authenticationManager);
 }
 ```
-Remember the tokenService and authenticationManager must be the same one in token verication, so that the token can be decode properly.
+Remember that the tokenService and authenticationManager must be the same one in token verication, so that the token can be decoded properly.

 ### III.
-Token verication
+Token Verification
-Now you are able to realize you own security policy.
-A popular way is to extend WebSecurityConfigurerAdapter and rewrite security control functions base on customer's requirement.
-Three important functions are as below.
+Now you are able to implement your own security policy.
+A popular way is to extend WebSecurityConfigurerAdapter and rewrite security control functions based on customer's requirements.
+Listed below are the important functions:
 1. The passwordEncoder() function define the way to encode and compare the passwords.
-2. The configure(HttpSecurity http) function is to set resource strategy.
+2. The configure(HttpSecurity http) function sets the resource strategy.
 ```java
 @Override
 public void configure(HttpSecurity http) throws Exception {